-We used aerosol optical depth (AOD) and angstrom exponent (AE) data from the AERONET sunphotometers at both AMX and TRO sites.
-Trace gas concentrations, such as sulfur dioxide (SO2) and ozone (O3), and the meteorological parameters (temperature, relative humidity, solar radiation, wind speed, and wind direction) at AMX station were taken from the air quality network of Cyprus operated by the DLI.
+We used aerosol optical depth (AOD) and Ångström exponent (AE) data from the AERONET sun photometers at both AMX and TRO sites.
+Trace gas concentrations, such as sulfur dioxide (SO_2) and ozone (O_3) , and the meteorological parameters (temperature, relative humidity, solar radiation, wind speed, and wind direction) at AMX station were taken from the air quality network of Cyprus operated by the DLI.
 At the TRO site, TELEDYNE gas analysers for SO2 (Model T100U) and O3 (Model T400) were deployed and meteorological parameters were obtained from the Department of Meteorology automatic weather station, located about 3.3 km south of the measurement site.
-Note that all data is reported in Universal Time Coordinated (UTC).
-Local time in Cyprus is UTC+2 from late October to late March (Eastern European Time) and UTC+3 from late March to late October during daylight saving time (Eastern European Summer Time).
+Note that all data are reported in coordinated universal time (UTC).
+Local time in Cyprus is UTC+2 from late October to late March (eastern European time) and UTC+3 from late March to late October during daylight saving time (eastern European summer time).
 We have used quality-assured and quality-controlled data using standard procedures and instrument data quality flags.